Manage SQL sessions

 Name

-The name of the new sql session.
+The name of the SQL session.

 Resource Queue